- Visit our zoos

 Beads for Wildlife

-Each Beads for Wildlife piece you purchase helps empower the people of Kenya to shape their future by enabling them to establish a reliable income that also protects local wildlife.
+Each handmade Beads for Wildlife piece you purchase provides a woman in Northern Kenya with the choice of a reliable income that doesn't impact local wildlife.

 Why has Zoos Victoria developed this campaign?